-We love Userflow Pro because it gets to the heart of what we’re trying to do with UI: answer questions, get feedback and improve user flows.
-Userflow Pro is essentially a library of screen recorded user flows from multiple apps.
+We love Userflow Pro because it gets to the heart of what we’re trying to do with UI: answer questions, get feedback, and improve user flows.
+Userflow Pro is essentially a library of screen-recorded user flows from multiple apps.

-Ever wondered about the on-boarding processes of apps you’ve never used or what the analytics look like on a new app you’ve heard about?
+Ever wondered about the onboarding processes of apps you’ve never used or what the analytics look like on a new app you’ve heard about?
 Chances are, you can find the recorded flow in Userflow Pro’s searchable library.

-It allows current UI designers do the background research they need to do their job more effectively and UI designers who are just getting started an in-depth look at best practices for a user flow.
+It allows current UI designers to do the background research they need to do their job more effectively and UI designers who are just getting started an in-depth look at best practices for a user flow.